RaqibHayat/project-01/README.md

 # project-01
-full focus
+full focus BR
-nonsense not consume full foucs on coding imagiNATION IS POWERFULL
+nonsense not consume full foucs on coding BR imagiNATION IS POWERFULL